2027 AFC Asian Cup bids: Bidding process

 On 3 December 2019, the Asian Football Confederation (AFC) brought forward the award of hosts for its 2027 Asian Cup, opening up a bid process for the confederation's flagship tournament that began in early 2020 with the hosts expected to be chosen later in 2022.

 Increased to a 24-team tournament, the first expanded edition was held in the United Arab Emirates in January 2019 and marked a big step forward for the event, both in terms of media, participation and organisational requirements.

 In 2023, Qatar will host, with the 2027 tournament remaining in West Asia with Saudi Arabia being the only potential bidder.

 AFC President Shaikh Salman bin Ebrahim Al Khalifa emphasised that future AFC Asian Cups should be given more preparation time, with the 2027 hosts being appointed as soon as possible.

 On 2 April 2020, the confederation decided to extend the deadline for member associations to submit their "Expression of Interest" for hosting the 2027 AFC Asian Cup from 31 March to 30 June.

 The decision was taken in light of the current COVID-19 pandemic to allow member associations, many of which were affected by the global outbreak, sufficient time to meet their internal processes and timelines.

 At its meeting in Hong Kong in December 2019, the AFC Executive Committee agreed to provide future hosts for the Asian Cup, beginning with the 2027 edition, with more preparation time as part of the AFC's continued commitment towards upgrading its competitions and enhancing Asia's premier football tournament.

 On 1 July 2020, AFC confirmed that initially five member associations expressed their interest to host 2027 Asian Cup.
 Four remained by 16 December after Uzbekistan's withdrawal.

 In July 2021, the AFC Executive Committee announced that the host of the 2027 AFC Asian Cup would be chosen in 2022 instead of the upcoming 31st AFC Congress on 27 November.
 The reasons cited for the postponement were "prevailing challenges" caused by the COVID-19 pandemic.

 On 17 October 2022, the AFC Executive Committee announced that the host of the 2027 AFC Asian Cup would be chosen by the AFC Congress at its next meeting on 1 February 2023 in Manama, Bahrain.
 At the Congress, Saudi Arabia was confirmed to be the host.

 Confirmed bid

 Saudi Arabia

 Saudi Arabia made known its intent to host the competition on 6 February 2020.
-As this was successful, this would be the first time the Asian Cup is to be hosted by Saudi Arabia.

 The slogan "Forward for Asia" was revealed as the official logo of the 2027 Asian Cup later in September, before Saudi Arabia won the bid.

-The following are the host cities and venues selected for Saudi Arabia's bid:
+The following are the host cities and stadiums selected for Saudi Arabia's bid: